omis-mamouni/simple_shell/README.md

 ***
 ## About this project
-This project is a simple version of the linux shell made for ALX SE It is created using the **C programming Language** and it can do many functionalities that a real shell does
+This project is a simple version of the linux shell made for ALX SE It is created using the **C programming Language** and it can do many functionalities that a real shell oes

 ## files
 buildin_function.c